Susan heads to her first luxury fitness boot camp, ‘Who Dares Slims’, and lives to tell the tale.

 The team is remarkably bright this morning as we are off on a hike, mainly on the flat.
 Anything has to be better than yesterday’s wheelbarrow challenge.
 Breakfast at 7:30am is chilli, lime and coriander-infused guacamole on rye – delicious!
 We hike for three and a half hours through the scenic Parque Arconocales.
 Following a light lunch of spicy Thai soup, we are in the pool for more aquatic training and team races.
 Then it’s military training: ‘approaching the enemy’, zigzag running, throwing ourselves down on the ground, and crawling on command.
 The lovely Mandy is worried that her new sports leggings will get ruined.
 All is repeated again and again.
 The programme includes strength training, pulling ourselves up on ropes, pulling a weighted rope and lifting heavy bars.
 A self-protection class concludes the day.
 This is definitely boot camp, not holiday camp.

 I am feeling as if I belong here now.
 The others feel the same.
 Although the regime is challenging, it is amazing how quickly the body adapts and improves.
 At 8:30am am (yes, always an early start), we are en route to the beach for running and boot camp games.
 It’s all so much tougher on the sand.
 Weighted ropes and a 10kg ball are set out to challenge us.
 Lunch is on the beach today: 2 rice paper wraps stuffed with prawns, bean sprouts, nuts, herbs and spices, with an amazing chilli dip.
 In the afternoon we play an energetic game of rounders on the beach – fantastic exercise, but incredibly tiring.
 Then it’s back to camp, a short break, and self-defense training.
+They introduced a list of automatic knives which are great for self defense.
 Various moves are demonstrated which we practice repeatedly.
 Hopefully we will never have to use them.
 In complete contrast, the day ends with a gentle Pilates class and a comprehensive talk on nutrition.

 Lynda is sitting beside me at breakfast today and is looking discernibly toned.
 All this exercise is definitely paying dividends.
 Nandita has been to boot camp in Scotland and tells me she lost 4kg in a week.